-My current interests lie in developmental and evolutionary genetics, neurobiology, animal behavior, reproductive system development, and aging.
+My current interests lie in developmental and evolutionary genetics, animal behavior, and aging.
 I have the expertise of two leading invertebrate animal models, fruit fly D. melanogaster and nematodes C. elegans and C. briggsae.

 In addition to doing research and supervising projects of undergraduate and graduate students, I teach courses related to my discipline.
 See the McMaster Biology page and my laboratory website for more details.

 If you have any questions, comments, or ideas to share, please send an email to bgupta~dot~bio~at~gmail~dot~com.
 Thanks!